Rdataflow/cloud-optimized/README.md

 # About
 This document summarizes **best practice on publishing cloud optimized data to BGDI**

+# Raster
+Apply the optimization steps according to the use case and publish cloud-optimized GeoTIFF [COG](https://cogeo.org) using a recent version of [gdal](https://gdal.org).
+Windows users may use the OSGeo4WShell provided by [QGIS](https://qgis.org).

 # Decision tree
 ```mermaid
 graph TD